-First, we need to measure each room that we’re planning to redecorate.
+First, before we can draw a floor plan to scale, we need to measure each room that we’re planning to redecorate.
 Since this could be two rooms or a whole house, measuring will vary with your project.

 Measure the length and width of the room in with a tape measure (feet or metres will do, whatever is best for you).
 Note down the measurements on a notepad.

 With our notepad full of measurements, it’s time to transfer these onto graph paper using a pencil and a ruler.